opeyemi24/dare.io-pbl/Project 11.md

  ![SC 1 run ansible plabbok](https://user-images.githubusercontent.com/92916632/157726100-788142b7-598f-4410-a02c-ac1777875930.PNG)
  ![SC 2 run ansible playbook](https://user-images.githubusercontent.com/92916632/157726197-5e3954f6-b835-420c-b702-96e5d591c3c5.PNG)

-- Logged in to all the servers to check if wireshark has been installed
+- Logged in to all the servers to verify that wireshark has been installed

           wireshark --version